beelol/vending-machine/README.md

 ## Dependencies
 To run Vending Machine, your system should have Ruby 2.1.2+ installed, as well as RSpec 3.0+

-If you don't have RSpec, simply run gem install RSpec.
+If you don't have RSpec, simply run the following command:
+    gem install rspec.

 ## Running
 Vending Machine can be run with the following commands: